 Keep an eye on the competition

-However, sometimes not all of the industry’s leading companies are at the exhibition and it is important to find out why they are not attending.
-Maybe absent firms are suffering financial problems and that may present an opportunity.
-Maybe, they have deliberately decided to avoid this particular exhibition.
+However, sometimes not all of the industry's leading companies are at the exhibition, and it is important to find out why they are not attending.
+Maybe absent firms are suffering financial problems, and that may present an opportunity.
+Maybe they have deliberately decided to avoid this particular exhibition.
 If so, why?

 Designing your stand

 Make it easy for a customer to browse without feeling pressured by salesmen or the sort of claustrophobic feeling an enclosed stand may give.
-You then give customers chance to assess your products and gain advice from your sales team later when the interest has been captured.
+You then give customers a chance to assess your products and gain advice from your sales team later when the interest has been captured.

 Make sure you use certified electricians

 Ensure that competent electricians who adhere to the 'Exhibition Venues Association - Regulations For Stand Electrical Installations', undertake all exhibition wiring on stands.

 15 Important Security tips for Exhibitors

 - Do not leave cash, handbags, valuables, etc., in unlocked drawers or cupboards on exhibits in the hall.